 What Does a Computer Programmer Do?

 Computer programmers create computer programs by writing in a programming code, or a language a computer can understand.
 In addition to writing programs or software, you'll help test and update programs in this role.
 You can find out additional career details for computer programmers by reading below.
-Schools offering Computer Programming degrees can also be found in these popular choices.

 As a computer programmer, you may work alone on smaller programming projects or in a team for larger, more complicated computer programs.
 In many cases, a software engineer gives you the description of how the program is expected to work.
 Then, you translate the description into a language that computers can process.
 You'll use one of several computer programming languages, like Java, Visual Basic, C, or C++.

 After the program is written, you'll run it to make sure it operates correctly.
-Afterwards, you'll fix any problems that occur with the program through a process known as debugging.
+Afterward, you'll fix any problems that occur with the program through a process known as debugging.
 You can also be in charge of updating, modifying, or repairing programs that already exist or writing their instruction manuals.

 Salary Information and Job Outlook